 Steinberg’s Padshop is a fantastic and simple granular synthesizer that allows you to quickly get started and allow you to do everything from hearing individual grain windowing, all the way up to creating insanely complex sounds you’ll go crazy for.
 If you’re new to granular synthesis but are intrigued by the possibilities, Padshop is a great starting point!
 Crystallizer (mentioned above) also has a granular synthesis engine within, which is how it achieves such a gorgeous sparkling effect that builds and cascades outward.

 Lastly, we have a combination of multiple other effect types stated above.
 There are numerous plugins designed to create a palette of different, interchangeable effects, though some plugins choose to provide a simpler UI with fewer confusing settings, specifically with the goal of reducing one grand effect chain into a single ‘multi effect’ to get you to your desired sound as efficiently as possible.
-These are fantastic for saving time, and UJAM’s Finisher series in particular will keep you reaching to a pre-built chain so you can create a polished idea in as little time as possible — as a note, the entire Finisher collection is 50% off until July 18th!
+These are fantastic for saving time, and UJAM’s Finisher series in particular will keep you reaching to a pre-built chain so you can create a polished idea in as little time as possible.

 And with that, you should have plenty to get started with!
 Be sure to learn every stock plugin in your DAW as deeply as you can first, since that will help you make more informed decisions as to which new plugins will make the biggest impact on your music, while helping you avoid doubling up in areas you can cover already.